Viewing entries tagged

 The Road to Improv: From Whose Line to Switzerland

 Jacqueline's improv journey started the way it does for a lot of people - watching Whose Line Is It Anyway? as a teenager.
 But the real spark came years later during grad school, when she was invited to see a show in Switzerland performed by a group of scientist-improvisers.
-As a scientist herself, seeing people from her own world fearlessly making things up on stage was the push she needed.
+As someone in the science fied herself, seeing people from her own world fearlessly making things up on stage was the push she needed.
 She fell in love with improv right there.

 That love eventually brought her to Tokyo and through the doors of a Pirates of Tokyo Bay audition in 2024.